Ohalo-Ltd/ohalo-playbooks/databricks-unity-dxr-integration/README.md

   datasource_id STRING,
   datasource_scan_id BIGINT,
   job_id STRING,
+  file_name STRING,
+  object_id STRING,
+  parent_paths ARRAY<STRING>,
+  mime_type STRING,
+  indexed_at STRING,
+  sha256 STRING,
+  sha256_file_meta STRING,
+  doc_language STRING,
+  composite_type STRING,
+  is_processed BOOLEAN,
+  document_status STRING,
+  text_extraction_status STRING,
+  metadata_extraction_status STRING,
-  labels ARRAY<STRING>,
+  dxr_tags ARRAY<STRING>,
-  tags ARRAY<STRING>,
+  removed_tags ARRAY<STRING>,
+  ocr_used BOOLEAN,
   categories ARRAY<STRING>,
+  annotations STRING,
+  folder_id STRING,
+  modified_at STRING,
+  binary_hash STRING,
+  annotation_stats_json STRING,
   raw_metadata STRING,
   collected_at TIMESTAMP
 ) USING DELTA;
 ```

 Rows are merged on `file_path`, so reclassifying a file simply updates its metadata.
 ⚠️ **Important:** The job expects to own a table with the schema above.
 If you point `METADATA_*` at an existing table with a different layout, the run will fail with a descriptive schema mismatch error; either supply a fresh table name or align the schema manually.
-A ready-to-import CSV definition (`metadata_schema.csv`) is included if you prefer to create the table via Databricks UI or `COPY INTO`.
+A ready-to-import CSV definition (`metadata_schema.csv`) is included if you prefer to create the table via Databricks UI or `COPY INTO`, and it enumerates every DXR-specific column.

 ## Deploying the Job